patfiaux/RELICS/README.md

 # Advanced flags

 RELICS combines information of guides which overlap with their guide effect.
 This can lead to scenarios where guides with different labels overlap.
 By default the label with fewer occurances in the data set is chosen.
-However, it is also possible for the user to specify the tie breaking by explicitly setting the `labelHierarchy` flag.
+However, it is also possible for the user to specify the hierarchy by explicitly setting the `labelHierarchy` flag.

 The rightmost label has highest priority.
-For example: if a region has overlapping guides labeled as both exon overlapping (`exon`) as well as targeting guides with unknown effect (`chr`), then the region will be assigned the label with higher priority in the hierarchy - in this case being `exon`.
+Using the example below: if a region has overlapping guides labeled as both exon overlapping (`exon`) as well as targeting guides with unknown effect (`chr`), then the region will be assigned the label with higher priority in the hierarchy - in this case being `exon`.

 This example dataset was part of the simulations used to assess method performance.
 In addition to the usual `exon` and `neg` labels, it also contains a `pos` label for guides overlapping simulated enhancer regions.
-Below, we will train on exon overlapping guides and negative controls to identify the simulated positive regions (`pos`).
+If specifying the `labelHierarchy`, all labels should be provided.
+Guides with labels that were not included will not be properly used the the analysis.

 ```r
 analysis.specs$labelHierarchy <- c('chr', 'neg', 'exon', 'pos')